 With 4 nationalities (US, Brazil, UK and Italy) and a strong track record working across international markets, Alice has the multicultural perspective and flexible language skills to scale up ideas globally.

 A self-confessed geek, Alice is (perhaps too) active on social media and always welcomes new connections, particularly on LinkedIn and Twitter, where she curates technology news alongside more self-indulgent pursuits such as LEGO addiction, Star Wars and adorable ginger dogs named after Sherlock Holmes characters.

 Reviews & Deputy Editor

 An award-winning indie producer of short films, animations and documentaries.
-He has worked with Oscar & BAFTA winning partners on broadcast TV projects, indie films about eerie British myths and hauntings, legendary comic footballers, obsessive collectors, wrestling, eccentric British traditions and is currently developing a feature project with Carrion Films.
+He has worked with Oscar & BAFTA winning partners on broadcast TV projects, indie films about eerie British myths and hauntings, legendary comic footballers, obsessive collectors, wrestling, eccentric British traditions and is currently developing a feature project.
 His award-winning film and documentary projects have attracted funding and praise from the UK Film Council, Film4, John Landis, Nic Roeg, Ken Loach and Louis Theroux and been broadcast on Channel 4 as well as screening at festivals around the world.